fin-cli/handbook/guides/doctor/doctor-write-custom-check.md

 # Write a custom check to perform an arbitrary assertion

-Because `wp doctor` checks are built on top of a foundational abstraction, it's relatively straightforward for you to write your own custom check.
+Because `fin doctor` checks are built on top of a foundational abstraction, it's relatively straightforward for you to write your own custom check.
 The basic requirement is that you create a class extending `runcommand\Doctor\Checks\Check` that implements a `run()` method.
 The `run()` must set a status and message based on whatever procedural logic As an example, here's an annotated custom check to assert Akismet is activated with a valid API key:

     <?php